tommit1970/websiteHerstadSkole/readme.txt

 []][][][][][][][][][][][][][][]
 	Working on now:
+	- Logo system - upload images 16x16px(save in db) - choose an avatar icon for your account
 	- MinKonto/Navn => logo replacement
-	- Logo system - upload images 16x16px(save in db) - choose an avatar icon for your account
-	- logo in right corner in mobile mode - userimage
+	- logo in right corner in mobile mode - userimage []][][][][][][][][][][][][][][]
-	- when you register, login as well []][][][][][][][][][][][][][][]

 *********************************************************